 Äponem, a restaurant in the sleepy village of Vailhan, received its first Michelin star only six months after opening in July 2018.
 Since then, it has been high on my wishlist.
 Gaby Benicio and Amélie Darvas came from Paris to create new culinary adventures in Vailhan.
-They have moved from the dynamic French capital to cooking in an 18th-century rectory whilst overlooking the lake at the Barrage des Olivettes, which is quite a change of scenery for them!
+They have moved from the dynamic French capital to cooking in an 18th-century rectory.
+Whilst overlooking the lake at the Barrage des Olivettes, it is quite a change of scenery for them!

 When Chéri and I arrived after a charming ride through the rural countryside, the sun had already set.
 Therefore we missed the breathtaking view from the newly created windows.
 However, we didn’t need the view to let Äponem’s team of young enthusiasts surprise us.
 Once Gaby Benicio herself had warmly welcomed us into the tastefully decorated room, we opened the menu.
 It simply said that they serve only one menu for 85 euros, which ‘walks you through the seasons, reflected in several dishes’.
 That was all it said.
-No details about the dishes whatsoever, so after ordering the wine menu (55 euros) for Chéri (I was driving), we waited for the surprises to come.
+No details about the dishes whatsoever, so after ordering the wine menu (55 euros) for Chéri (it was my turn to drive), we waited for the surprises to come.

 Pieces of art